-For F, KS1 or KS2 at the Attenborough Arboretum
+Choices for F, KS1 or KS2 at the Attenborough Arboretum

 Woodland Adventures offers a selection of half-day activities that can be put together to make a full day.
 Each session starts with an introduction, includes a series of hands-on activities and finishes with a plenary and a story under our story tree.

+- Trees (KS1/2) Parts of tree, their functions, uses and seasonal changes are discussed.
+Outside, children identify nine trees using simple keys.
+KS1 and Year 3 choose a tree for particular study and make its 'passport', take measurements and make leaf and bark rubbings.
 Year 4-6 examine different seed dispersal methods in the introduction and then analyse from examples whether the nine trees are dispersed by wind, animals or humans

 - Mini beasts (F, KS1/2) Children explore the many different habitats around the Arboretum to see what they can find.
-They learn about life-cycles, food chains, investigate pond life and practice grouping and classification.
+Depending on age they learn about life-cycles, food chains, investigate pond life and practice grouping and classification

 - The Green Man (KS1/2) We talk about the many uses of plants and how it is vital we allow plants to grow.
 We link this to the international tradition of the Green Man and show different examples.
 Children make exciting 'Green Man' leaf masks

 - Animal Homes (KS1) Children find the homes of different wild animals and birds that live at the Arboretum and each collect footprint stamps to finish a picture.
 Then they collect natural materials to make nests for some special eggs.

 - The Smartest Giant (EYFS) Be led on a trail around the Arboretum and find the places and items.
-Match socks, put belts in size order, find natural materials bigger than a giants foot, make a simple boat and test to see if it floats then finish by making a special crown for the kind giant.
+Match socks, put belts in size order, find natural materials bigger than a giants foot, make a simple boat and test to see if it floats and make a special crown for the kind giant.

 - Availability: March to November.
 (Orienteering - all year)